 If you are facing the possibility of federal or state drug charges, you may be worried about the effect that your conviction may have on your work, family, and future.
 Georgia laws, like those in many states, treat drug offenders harshly, often imposing stiff fines or lengthy time in jail.
-For this reason, it is extremely important that anyone facing charges consult a Atlanta drug crimes attorney.
+For this reason, it is extremely important that anyone facing charges consult a Atlanta drug crime attorney.
 At Schwartz Trial Law LLC, criminal defense lawyer Ryan Schwartz understands the complexities of drug laws in Georgia and the risks that defendants may face.Offenses Related to Drug Possession

 Although drug crimes are often thought of as a single category of criminal charges, they encompass many types of illegal activity, ranging from simple drug possession to the very serious federal crime of drug trafficking.
 Georgia law generally focuses on three types of drug crimes: possession, possession with intent to distribute, and trafficking.